Format, style, and replace icons

 - Right click to open the Context Menu

 - Choose Clear default style for Plain SVG

 When you are tweaking your design, you may need to swap out an icon for a preferable one – but want to avoid the hassle of resizing and styling the new, replacement icon.
 That’s where Replace comes in handy:

-- The new icon will replace the old one – and inherit both its size and style
+- The new icon will replace the old one – and automatically adopt its size and style